censusreporter/census-postgres-scripts/README.md

 ### Importing ACS Data

 Once we have the ACS data downloaded it's time to actually load that data in to PostgreSQL.
 Again, since each release is slightly different there's a bunch of scripts I hand-crafted to do this import in a consistent way.
+If a recent ACS release doesn't show up on this list, [go here]() to create one for the new release before continuing.

     ./03_import_acs_2007_1yr.sh
     ./03_import_acs_2007_3yr.sh